SeparateRecords/nightcore/README.md

 nc_audio.export("tests/test_nc.mp3")
 ```

 The @ operator is shorthand for the `nightcore` function.
-It only needs to be used if:
+The function only needs to be used if:

 - You need to provide additional keyword arguments to `AudioSegment.from_file`
 - The operator is less readable in context